Is a Last Will and Testament Necessary?May 13, 2017

 III.
 THE TYPE OF PROPERTY YOU OWN.

-You don’t need a trust to avoid probate for assets like your bank and retirement accounts and many other types of property, such as:
+You don’t need a trust to avoid probate for assets like bank accounts, retirement, and other types of property, such as:

 - POD (pay-on-death) accounts